 8. Manage Self-Employment Deductions and Income

 Many retirees continue to work after they begin receiving Social Security payments, and many of them work for themselves as consultants, daycare providers, freelance writers, or other gig workers.
 So, if you’re self-employed, make sure you take all the deductions against business income you’re entitled to on Schedule C (Form 1040).
-By reducing your taxable net profit, or even generating a business loss, you’ll lower your modified adjusted gross income and, as a result, lower your provisional income, too.
+By reducing your taxable net profit, or even generating a business loss, you’ll lower your modified AGI and, as a result, lower your provisional income, too.

 Other tax deductions for self-employed people might be available, too.
 For example, if you’re self-employed, you might be able to deduct a portion of your self-employment tax, contributions to a Simplified Employee Pension (SEP) account, or health-insurance premiums for yourself and your family.
 All of these deductions will help lower your gross income.